Register

 Best Free Resources

-Unrated to 1500 – Bobby Fischer Teaches Chess: A must-read book written by the master himself.
+Unrated to 1500 – Bobby Fischer Teaches Chess (Link): A must-read book written by the master himself.
 Reading this book helped push me over the 1600 barrier.
 The book covers the fundamentals of chess tactics and strategy and helps you dramatically improve your pattern recognition skills.

-Unrated to 1600 – How to Beat Your Dad at Chess / Chess Tactics for Kids: GM Murray Chandler is an expert writer who makes learning chess fun!
+Unrated to 1600 – How to Beat Your Dad at Chess (Link) & Chess Tactics for Kids (Link): GM Murray Chandler is an expert writer who makes learning chess fun!
 In each book, he covers 50 common motifs and gives plenty of examples.
 Strong 1600s might already know most of the patterns but will still enjoy the whimsical illustrations and names for motifs.

 Endgames